jbaker8935/switcheroo/design.md

 - Build process integrates asset packing into the LLVM-MOS project using custom `Makefile` rules.

+## Build and Packaging

+- Maintain the Foenix-specific linker logic in-repo under `toolchain/linker/link.ld` so the project does not depend on the upstream `f256dev` directory layout.
+A thin wrapper `link.ld` at the repository root keeps compatibility with the llvm-mos driver's `-Tlink.ld` default while the full script inlines the zero-page, section, and overlay handling sourced from the Foenix SDK.
+- The primary build target is a `.pgz` image produced by `mos-f256-clang` with the local linker script.
+The build also emits the companion ELF binary, map file, raw binary dump, symbol table, and annotated disassembly for debugging.
+- Packaging steps are orchestrated through the project `Makefile`, which runs the Python helper `scripts/pgz_thunk.py` after each link to print segment metadata in the build log for quick validation.
+- Toolchain executables (compiler, objdump, objcopy, nm) default to the versions shipped with the checked-out llvm-mos toolchain, but can be overridden via `toolchain.mk` when needed.

 ## Memory Layout

 - Zero page reserved for hot data: current selection, hover indices, AI timers.